 Jacobsen is no stranger to Farm Bureau or agriculture.
-He previously served as FCFB’s issues coordinator and as the organization’s membership coordinator.
+He previously served as FCFBís issues coordinator and as the organizationís membership coordinator.

-Jacobsen is a honors graduate of California State University, Fresno with a master’s degree in business administration and a bachelor’s degree in animal science.
-While at Fresno State, Jacobsen served two terms as associated student body president and was recognized as the College of Agricultural Sciences and Technology Dean’s Medalist and Craig School of Business Graduate Dean’s Medalist.
+Jacobsen is a honors graduate of California State University, Fresno with a masterís degree in business administration and a bachelorís degree in animal science.
+While at Fresno State, Jacobsen served two terms as associated student body president and was recognized as the College of Agricultural Sciences and Technology Deanís Medalist and Craig School of Business Graduate Deanís Medalist.

 Jacobsen is the fourth generation of two Fresno County farm families.
-He serves on the boards of the Fresno Irrigation District and the Ag One Foundation at Fresno State and is very active in the Easton Lions Club.
-He also is involved with the Craig School of Business Alumni & Friends and is a member of the Ag One Foundation at Fresno State.
+He serves on the boards of the Fresno Irrigation District, Fresno State Ag One Foundation and the Craig School of Business, as well is involved in the Easton Lions Club.